nicksqudge/dotnet-cqrs/README.md

 Check the /src folder to find two Dependency Injection implementations for the Microsoft.Extensions.DependencyInjection and Autofac libraries.
 If you want other implementations let me know through the Issues tab in Github.

+## Version History

+### Version 1.2
+ - Added in EmptySuccess as a possible Result static method
+ - Added HasValue boolean to Result<T>
+ - Made properties of the Result and Result<T> private set

+### Version 1.1
+ - Made naming of methods more consistent